ocke/assign_on_solve_app/README.md

 ## Description:

-:alert: THIS APP IS UN-TESTABLE AND UN-USABLE IN PRODUCTION :alert:
+:no_entry: THIS APP IS UN-TESTABLE AND UN-USABLE IN PRODUCTION :no_entry:

 The reason why is that Zendesk has since added client side validation, making it impossible to submit a ticket without a requester already.
 Therefore this App is only here for demonstration purposes on how to use the Save Hook.